yangke-release/chucky-ng/README.md

 A Quick Start Example.
 --
-Assume we are planning to analyse the code of image processing library LibPNG(version 1.2.44).
+Suppose we are the planning to analyse the code of image processing library LibPNG(version 1.2.44).
-Download and extract the the source code of libPNG
+Download and extract the the source code of libPNG.

     $ wget http://sourceforge.net/projects/libpng/files/libpng12/older-releases/1.2.44/libpng-1.2.44.tar.gz/download
     $ tar xvzf libpng-1.2.44.tar.gz
-Generate the graph database
+Generate the graph database.

     $ joern libpng-1.2.44